-Process Risk
+2. Process Risk

 In financial institutions, most processes are designed with audited fail-safe features and checking procedures.
-Since the processes interact with other risky variables such as, but not limited to, the external environment, business strategy and people, it is difficult to sound the all-clear.
-However, these processes can make the institution vulnerable in many ways.
+Since processes interact with other risky variables - the external environment, business strategy and people - it is difficult to sound the all-clear.
+However, processes can make the institution vulnerable in many ways.
 To address this risk, the Bank has documented policies and procedures duly approved by the Board.
 The Internal Audit Group, as well as the various officers tasked with the review function, regularly monitors the implementation of these documented policies and procedures.